augustss/verse-semantics/Book/docs/04_functions.md

     "{Name} is {Age} years old with a score of {Score}"
 ```

 For functions with many parameters or optional configuration, Verse supports named and default parameters.
-These are covered in detail in [Named and Default Parameters](#named-and-default-parameters) below.
+These are covered next.

 ## Named and Default Parameters